 Give all features and appliances guidelines

 Help guests make use of all the facilities and services available to them.
 You can add these kinds of instructions to your house manual.
-Adding clear instructions and addressing frequently asked question will also save your time.
+Adding clear instructions and addressing frequently asked questions will also save you time.

 Clear house rules also guarantee everyone is on the same page, safeguard you in case something goes wrong, and define your standards before the stay.
 It’s crucial to compose these clearly and provide all necessary information.